Till, bruised and bitten to the bone

 - The Battle of Flodden Field (9 September 1513) was decided in a brutal confrontation between infantry armed with contrasting pole-arms.
 The Scots advanced with the pike, to be met by Englishmen armed with the bill, which was (alongside the much more famous longbow) the medieval English weapon of choice.
 The military bill was developed from the bill-hook, a hedging tool widely used in Europe at the time (and listed in tool-catalogues to this day as the "brush axe" or "brush hook"), by adding a thrusting point to the tool's hooked chopping blade, and extending the shaft to around six to eight feet.
 A foot-soldier armed with this versatile weapon could thrust with the point, use the hook to pull a knight from the saddle, and deliver powerful chopping blows with the edge of the blade.

 - Though in history as in fiction, polearms are more famous as mook weapons, the poleaxe was probably the most popular weapon for dismounted knights to use, particularly in the Wars of the Roses, where the knights fought dismounted an awful lot.
 Why did they use poleaxes?
 Have you ever tried to get through plate armour with a sword?
 The poleaxe (also known as pollaxe; there is still much dispute about whether its name actually referred to the fact that it was on a pole) was one of the most versatile melee weapons ever seen.
 The whole darn contraption was a weapon.
 You practically get an axe, spear, hammer, can opener, and hockey stick for cross-checking at price of one.
-Its head had either an axe blade or a hammer on the front, a spike on the top, and either a hammer or a second spike on the back.
+Its head had either an axe blade or a hammer on the front, a spike on the top, and either a hammer or a second (often hooked) spike on the back.
 Depending on the variant, the main tactic was to either chop with the axe blade or crush the enemy's armor (preferably his helmet) with the hammer.
 The top-mounted spike could also be driven into the weak points or armor, or used to kill a downed opponent before they could get up.
-Many poleaxes also had another spike on the bottom of the shaft.
+Poleaxes sometimes also had another spike on the bottom of the shaft.
+The version with a hammer rather than an axe head at the front is sometimes known as the Lucerne hammer, after the Swiss city that popularized it.
 Oddly, despite being both effective and impressive-looking, poleaxes are rarely seen in fiction.

 - In at least one manuscript on personal combat from the Middle Ages the author listed weapons in a sort of Rock-Paper-Scissors fashion.
 The halberd was listed as the best weapon of all and no surprise, all polearms combine several ways of hurting people (facetiously described by one historian as 'prodding, slicing, hacking and thumping') with a 6-foot reach, halberds combine all of them into one nasty package.

 - The halberd is often considered the greatest polearm of all time.
 They had an axe blade on one side, a spear-like point on top, and a hook on the back.
 They could dismount cavalry, trip an opponent, hook a gap in their armor to cause a painful wound, pull away their shields, and had all the functionality of a battle-axe and a spear into the bargain.
+You might notice the similarity to the poleaxe described above; the biggest difference is that halberds have longer shafts, and lack the hammer function that some poleaxes had.
 This versatility let it hold out or win against any type of weapon, from the sword to the pike.

 - The Chinese had a large variety of polearms.
 Students of Chinese martial arts are generally encouraged to start with the staff and spear when learning weapons, as they are considered to be the best for training body coordination, since a practitioner must utilize all parts of their body in equal amounts of complexity in order to properly wield the weapon.
 Some schools may go as far as making them compulsory before learning other weapons.